 Conclusions.
 This research concluded that short time processing and storage treatments decreased the concentration of formalin.
-Heat involvement, especially during boiling and frying process determined a more effective decrease of concentration (the decrease level was >90%).
-In the storage study, the residue of formalin was significantly reduced by the period of storage, mainly during the first 24 hours, then the formalin concentration reduction was insignificant, up to 48 hours of storage.
+Heat involvement, especially during boiling and frying process made determined a more effective the decrease of concentration became more effective (the decrease level was >90%).
+In the storage study, the residue of formalin was influenced significantly reduced by the period of storage, mainly during the first 24 hours, then the formalin concentration reduction was insignificant, up to 48 hours of storage.